UFT: Unifying Fine-Tuning of SFT and RLHF/DPO/UNA through a Generalized Implicit Reward Function: Related Work

 \section{Related Work}

-The field of LLMs has undergone significant advancements, with billions of parameters and trillions of tokens processed in parallel during the pretraining stage \cite{openai2024gpt4,anthropic2024claude,team2023gemini}.
-Following pretraining, SFT is applied to enhance the model's performance on downstream tasks.
+The field of large language models (LLMs) has undergone significant advancements, marked by models trained on trillions of tokens and comprising billions of parameters, often processed in parallel during their pretraining phase \cite{openai2024gpt4,anthropic2024claude,team2023gemini}.
+Subsequently, supervised fine-tuning (SFT) becomes essential for enhancing the model's performance across diverse downstream tasks.

 However, neither pretraining nor SFT can fully address the issues of bias and ethics in LLMs \cite{openai2024gpt4, wang2024comprehensivesurveyllmalignment}.
 To tackle these challenges, RLHF with PPO has been proposed and is widely accepted for aligning LLMs, including GPT and Claude \cite{ouyang2022training, bai2022training}.
 Despite its popularity, RLHF/PPO faces several issues, such as high memory requirements, instability in reinforcement learning, and the need for multiple training stages, including reward model (RM) training and RL fine-tuning \cite{rafailov2023direct}.
 To reduce the cost of human labeling, AI feedback can be used to replace human feedback, a method known as reinforcement learning from AI feedback (RLAIF) \cite{bai2022constitutional, lee2023rlaif}.
 RLOO argues that PPO is excessive for LLM alignment since the model has already been pretrained, suggesting that RLOO should suffice \cite{ahmadian2024basicsrevisitingreinforcestyle}.